ystays/website-next/posts/creative-manifesto.md

 <br/>
 <u>Part 1: Inside</u>

-1. Do one thing at a time
+1. Do one thing at a time (Limit your activity)
 2. Don't overthink it
 3. Write first, edit later